Dangabit/MugTogether/README.md

 [List of Functions]
 For greater customisability by the user, the following functions are implemented:
-Quiz::Number of Questions
+- Quiz::Number of Questions:
 Users are able to indicate the number of questions they would like to attempt, up to 10 questions per quiz.
-Quiz::Timer
+- Quiz::Timer:
 Users are able to set a timer (10 min to 1h, 5 min interval) for themselves, which they can start whenever.
 Upon ending, a sound will be played to indicate to the users their time is up.
-Module Selection
+- Module Selection:
 Users are able to select modules that they wish to test themselves upon.
-View Past Attempts
+- View Past Attempts:
 Users are able to view their past attempts, which consist of the questions and their answers to them, along with the date of their attempt.
-Past Attempt::Pull to MyQuestions
+- Past Attempt::Pull to MyQuestions:
 Users are able to pull interesting questions from their past attempts into their collection, along with the answers they had on that particular question.
 They can view and modify the questions from the MyQuestions feature.
 These questions will not show up on the question bank.
-Sharable Quiz
+- Sharable Quiz:
 Users can share a seed to allow their friends to try the same set of questions as them.

 [Implementation]